dotnet/runtimelab/src/docs/vtable-alternative.md

   |
   +- module.map
 ```
-The swift compiler can interpret the decalrations.
+The swift compiler can interpret the declarations.

-Here's a module.map that will wotk in this example:
+Here's a module.map that will work in this example:
 ```
 module SomeCSharpLib {
 	umbrella "Headers"